Median age of COVID-19 cases continues downward trend as positive cases continue up

 “They go into bars and restaurants and et cetera and they get sick and get tested or they become interested in getting tested,” Voccio said.

 The counties in the Northwest Georgia Health District have seen their positive rates go from 6% to 14%, according to Voccio.
-This is considered fairly high for people testing positive for COVID-19, with Floyd itself having an 11% positive rate.
+This is considered fairly high for people testing positive for COVID-19.

 “The difficulty with interpreting that is, we haven’t tested everyone,” Voccio said.
 “We think, when you do the reading, we’re going to see about a 2% to 3% positive rate in the entire region, but that is just a guess.”